 There are three identifiers in Boundary-Line that help you identify features and which are provided to create consistent references between successive releases of Boundary-Line data.
 They are unique within each feature type throughout the whole dataset and maintained through successive annual updates.

-See also Other attributes and chapter 5 NTF explained for more information.
+See chapter 2 in the technical sheet for attributes and ID information.
 These identifiers are never modified - only created or deleted.
 If a feature is deleted from the Boundary-Line database, then the identifier ceases to exist.